-To run this experiment, we will first need to recruit employers each of whom will be later matched to multiple workers.
-We will recruit black and white students from Iowa State University and assign them the role of the employer for this experiment.
-These students will arrive at the lab one at a time and take a seat at a terminal.
-Each employer’s role will be to clearly explain and demonstrate the real effort task in a video to the matched workers.
-The terminal will be specially designed and fitted with a camera to capture both the audio and the video of the demonstration.
-It is important to note that the camera placement will only capture the forearm of the Employer along with the movement of the fingers alternating ‘a’ and ‘b’ button presses.
+A big issue, right off the bat, is, how should race be revealed?
+We take the approach of revealing race via the revelation of skin-color.
+To that end, “employer-students” will be videotaped while they read off a script explaining and demonstrating the “a-b” task.
+The camera placement will only capture the forearm of the employer along with the movement of the fingers alternating ‘a’ and ‘b’ button presses.
 Other identifiers, such as the face, will not be shown in the video.
-A video screen grab will simultaneously capture the on-screen changes as the demonstration of the task proceeds.
-The script used by the employer for video-recording will vary depending on the assigned treatment.
-The employer’s hand and forearm will be bare or covered (with full sleeves and typing gloves) depending on the assigned treatment (treatments are explained below).
+The employer’s hand and forearm will be bare or covered (with full sleeves and typing gloves) depending on the assigned treatment (treatments are given in Table 1).
 The audio in the video will be partially digitized to reduce race markers from the voice.

-After we have video-recorded the Employers, we will recruit subjects from MTurk to work on the task of alternating ‘a’ and ‘b’ button presses on the keyboard.
-Before a worker starts with the task, he/she will watch the randomly selected video explaining the task.
-The randomly selected video determines the treatment assignment for the worker (treatments are explained below).
-Each worker will be matched with one employer and will be given up to 10 minutes to work on the task.
-After workers are done working on the task, they will be asked some questions aimed at eliciting their beliefs about the matched employer, their racial preference and their social preferences towards the two racial groups.
+Having video-recorded the employers, we will recruit subjects from M-Turk to work on the button-pressing task.
+Each worker will be randomly matched with an employer and will be given up to 10 minutes to work on the task.
+Before a worker starts, however, he/she will have to watch a randomly-selected pre-recorded video (see above) explaining the task.
+The video in the baseline (race-salient) setting will entirely conceal (reveal) the skin color of the employer.
+The random assignment of a worker to a video will determine the treatment assignment for the worker.
+Upon completion, there will be some follow-up questions aimed at eliciting beliefs about the matched employer.

-Our experiment will comprise of ten treatments, and each worker will be randomly assigned to one of these ten treatments.
+Our experiment will comprise of ten treatments, and each worker will be randomly assigned to one of these.
+We designed these treatments based on a simple structural model where workers maximize utility from providing effort, e.
+Worker i’s utility from working with an employer of out-group j is given as

+uij=F+si+1Giftρij+αijvj+peij-ceij,

+where F is the fixed payment from participating in the study, si is the race-blind intrinsic motivation of a worker toward the task per unit effort, ρij is the feeling of reciprocity towards the employer activated when the worker is rewarded with a gift from the employer, αij is the altruism parameter which measures the worker’s altruistic preference towards the employer given that the latter earns vj from each unit of the worker’s effort, p is the piece rate per unit of effort, and ceij represents the cost-of-effort function.